Without the ability to read, so much of the curriculum can be inaccessible for children.

 That is why we prioritise reading throughout our school.

 We want children to enjoy reading, become fluent and build a rich vocabulary.

 In Years 3 to 6, each day starts with 30 minutes of 'Love To Read'.
-Each class reads six books together, cover-to-cover each year.
-The books are classic and contemporary, representing a balance of styles, periods and authors.
+Each class reads five or six books together, cover-to-cover each year.
+The books are classic, contemporary and diverse, representing a balance of styles, periods and authors.
 Exposure to these texts enriches children's active and passive vocabulary.

 It is normal routine for each child to read aloud to the rest of the class and so, while this might be daunting to begin with for less confident readers, every child grows in confidence and fluency as a result.
 The class teachers also read aloud to the children each day, modelling awareness of punctuation and how emphasis can be used.

 All the Love To Read books are shown in the graphic on this page and all of them tie in to the theme/topic for each half term in each class.